comp426-2022-fall/a99-group23/README.md

 # Recipe Maker

 ## Summary
-Recipe Finder gives users the ability to find recipes - and fast!
+Recipe Maker gives users the ability to find recipes - and fast!
 When given a checklist of common household groceries, users can select what they have available and Recipe Finder will give them a few delicious recipes to choose from and try out.